arfc/ms-thesis-template/README.md

 generic like `ms-thesis`.
 While you will only have one MS thesis, the group will have dozens or hundreds over time.

+- By Samar Abdelkawy (Edited version of the uiucthesis2021 Package/Class)
 - By Jin Whan Bae (Edited version of the uiucthesis2014 Package/Class)
 - By Stephen Mayhew (Slightly) Edited version of the uiucthesis2009 Package/Class
 - By Charles Kiyanda (Edited version of the uiucthesis07 Package/Class)
 - by Tim Head (based on the Peter Czoschke version) (Edited version of the uiucthesis Package/Class)
 - by Peter Czoschke (based on the original version by David Hull)

+## phd-dissertation-template
+This template can be used for UIUC PhD Dissertation.
+To change from a Master's thesis to a PhD dissertation, replace `\msthesis` with `\phdthesis`

 ## Description
-uiucthesis2018 is a LaTex package for formatting theses in the format required by the University of Illinois at Urbana Champaign.
+uiucthesis2021 is a LaTex package for formatting theses in the format required by the University of Illinois at Urbana Champaign.

 ## To compile:
 Run `make` after making the appropriate edits to the `main.tex` file.